facebookresearch/nevergrad/README.md

 ## Basic optimization example

-**All optimizers assume a centered and reduced prior at the beginning of the optimization (i.e. 0 mean and unitary standard deviation).
-They are however able to find solutions far from this initial prior.**
+**By default all optimizers assume a centered and reduced prior at the beginning of the optimization (i.e. 0 mean and unitary standard deviation).**

 Optimizing (minimizing!) a function using an optimizer (here `OnePlusOne`) can be easily run with: